ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

     // create an output gain on wich will connect all our grains this.output = this.audioContext.createGain();
-    // bind the render method so that we don't (?) the instance context this.render = this.render.bind(this);
+    // bind the render method so that we don't loose the instance context this.render = this.render.bind(this);
   }